DeiVulgaris/Universal-Framework-for-Complex-Problem-Solving/README.md

 Agent₅ -- planning
 ...

-The agents need not have identical internal representations.
+The agents do not need identical internal representations.
 They need to produce states and results that remain structurally usable by the continuing process.

 11. Level 1 — Logic of Continuity